An academic record is a formal transcript of your academic history at the University. You'll get a free transcript when you graduate.

 - weighted average marks (WAM)

-Your academic record confirms your progress or your final qualification (when complete).
+Your academic record confirms your progress or, when your'e complete, your final qualification.
 You can use it to:

 - apply for jobs